 - First prize in IEEE Research Excellence Award (PhD) from IEEE Kingston Section 2024

-- Graduate Student Conference Award, Queens’s University, Canada
+- Graduate Student Conference Award, Queen’s University, Canada, 2023

-- Runners Up in ‘System Development Project Competition’, at Khulna University of Engineering & Technology
+- Second place in ‘System Development Project Competition’, Khulna University of Engineering & Technology, 2018